PLANS & PRICING

 +

 Texture Ripper can generate a complete set of PBR maps for the Metallic/Roughness workflow.
 This includes: Albedo (delighted base color), Normal (OpenGL/DirectX compatible), Displacement/Height (16-bit), Ambient Occlusion (AO), Roughness, and Metallic.
-It can also generate an Emission map for glowing parts of a texture.
+It can also generate an Emission map for glowing parts of a texture and Opacity.

 Is the workflow destructive?